Sun Valley High School (California): Location

-Sun Valley High School is located in the East San Fernando Valley section of Los Angeles near the intersections of the 170 and 5 freeways.
+Sun Valley High School was located in the East San Fernando Valley section of Los Angeles near the intersections of the 170 and 5 freeways.

 History

 Sun Valley High School opened its doors on Wednesday, September 9, 2009 on what was formerly the Richard E. Byrd Middle School campus.
 Sun Valley High School opened as a secondary school in the Sun Valley area to relieve overcrowding at John H. Francis Polytechnic High School.

 The school opened in the fall of 2009 to 9th, 10th, and 11th graders.
 It was remodeled from the preexisting Byrd Middle School which was relocated across the street from Francis Polytechnic High School.
 The school includes a new basketball gym, new classrooms and science labs, and an extended library.
 The first year of the school did not include any seniors.
 The first graduating class was the class of 2011, which were the school's first juniors.

 The school features specialized elective classes in the Fine Arts, Engineering, and Film Production.

+The school closed in 2020, with Valley Oaks Center for Enriched Studies (6–12) taking over the Telfair Avenue campus beginning in Fall 2020.

 Departments and programs

 Art

-Sun Valley High School offers a fine arts program.
-Students are encouraged to take Introduction to Art AB and Drawing AB.
-In Introduction to Art, students are introduced to the principals and elements of art and design.
-In Drawing AB, students learn technical drawing.
+Sun Valley High School offered a fine arts program.
+Students were encouraged to take Introduction to Art AB and Drawing AB.
+In Introduction to Art, students were introduced to the principals and elements of art and design.
+In Drawing AB, students learned technical drawing.

 Engineering

-The school offers the Project Lead the Way curriculum in Engineering. which includes the Introduction to Engineering and Design and Principles of Engineering courses and a Robotics capstone course.
+The school offered the Project Lead the Way curriculum in Engineering. which included the Introduction to Engineering and Design and Principles of Engineering courses and a Robotics capstone course.

 In 2012 the school's engineering team was recognized for winning the Aerospace Herndon Science Competition with their entry "A Renewable Energy Source for the 3rd World".

 In 2013 the school's engineering team was recognized for qualifying as an International Semifinalist in the Conrad "Spirit of Innovation" Competition.
 The team placed third in Aerospace Herndon Science Competition with their "Vertical Aquaponics Rotating Greenhouse".
 The team won a LAUSD Video in the Classroom award for their video entitled "The Ultimate VEX Experience" which documents their first year of robotics competition.
 The engineering team fielded two teams in the Mini Urban Challenge California Regional competition and placed first and third respectively.
 Sun Valley's regional championship team also won an award for "best presentation".
 The regional win qualified the team for the National Competition held in Washington DC.
 The National Finals Competition was held on June 1, 2013 at the Smithsonian's Museum of American History.
 The team placed first with their technical presentation and first overall to become the National Champions for 2013.